Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation

-\textbf{Bias towards \textit{Aspergillus} - the most cited fungus in PubMed.} We observe that the models are biased towards certain compounds (\ref{itm:RQ1}).
-For instance, BioGPT generates the fungus \textit{Aspergillus} as the answer in most of the prompts (79\%, 45/57), which is rarely correct (only 11 times; 19\%).
-We accredit this bias to the imbalance in the training corpus, as the \textit{Aspergillus} is a ubiquitous fungus in home and hospital environments.
-The genus \textit{Aspergillus}, consists of a few hundred opportunistic species found in various climatic conditions, of which in humans, \textit{A. fumigatus} is the most common and life-threatening airborne pathogen, which is particularly important among immunocompromised hosts \cite{mousaviAspergillusSpeciesIndoor2016}.
+We observe that the models are biased towards certain compounds (RQ1).
+For instance, BioGPT generates the fungus \textit{Aspergillus} as the answer in most of the prompts (79\%, 45/57), which is rarely correct (only 11 times; 19\%) (Table A.7).
+We attribute this bias to the imbalance in the training corpus, as the \textit{Aspergillus} is a ubiquitous fungus in home and hospital environments.
 The PubMed search outputs almost 60k references related to \textit{Aspergillus}.
-The most cited compound from our analysis \textit{Ergosterol} outputs ~6000, second \textit{Aphidicolin} ~2500.
+The most cited compound from our analysis \textit{Ergosterol} outputs $\sim$6000, second \textit{Aphidicolin} $\sim$2500.
 Thus, we argue \textit{Aspergillus} is over-represented in the training corpus and occurs as a statistically most probable fungus to be related to chemicals.